w3c/wai-older-users/_older-users/literature.md

 Hearing starts to decline at around 50 years and affects a person's ability to hear higher pitched sounds as well as discern the foreground from background audio such as music or other sounds.
 Some hearing loss is experienced by 47% of people 61 to 80 years and 93% of people over 81 years.
 Moderate or severe hearing loss or profound deafness is experienced by 20% of people aged 61 - 80 and 75% of people over 80.

+### Ageing and Vision Declide

+#### Impact of vision decline:

+- Decreasing ability to focus on near tasks
+- Changing color perception and sensitivity
+- Decreasing contrast sensitivity

+#### Prevalence of significant vision lose:

+- 16% of people 65 - 74 years
+- 19% of people 75 - 84 years
+- 46% of people 85+ years

+Vision decline includes:

+- Decreasing ability to focus on near tasks, including a computer screen
+- Changing color perception and sensitivity - less violet light is registered, making it easier to see reds and yellows than blues and greens, and often making dark blue and black indistinguishable
+- Decreasing contrast sensitivity from pupil shrinkage - resulting in the need for more light and higher contrast (an 80 year old typically has 80% less contrast sensitivity than a 20 year old)

+Vision decline often starts in a person's mid-40s.
+86% of Australians over 40 require reading glasses to correct for near vision.
+Significant vision loss (that can't be corrected) affecting everyday life is estimated to affect 16% of people 65 to 74 years, and 46% of those over 85 years in the UK.

 ### Ageing and Physical Decline

 #### Impact of physical decline: